HubSpot CRM

 • If Granted Scopes is blank on the Connection, Flowgear refreshes it from HubSpot before filtering templates.

-• Create, Update, and Delete place HubSpot fields directly on each Items[] row instead of nesting them inside Request or Properties wrappers.
+• Create, Update, and Delete place HubSpot fields directly on each Items[] row instead of nesting them inside Request or Properties wrappers, and each response row adds the top-level Flowgear object for default success or failure metadata.

 • Template availability depends on the scopes granted to the Connection.
 Core object templates are filtered by read or write scope.
 Custom-object query templates require crm.objects.custom.read, and custom-object create, update, and delete templates require crm.objects.custom.write.